cvasquez32/php-api-demo/README.md

 # Simple PHP/MYSQL CRUD API

-A minimal RESTful API in PHP (7/8) using PDO and MYSQL.
+A minimal RESTful API built using **Vanilla PHP** and a lightweight **MVC like structure**.
+This is a test project to demonstrate basic modular design using controllers, models, and a single entry point.

 - PHP 7.0+
 - MySQL